2025–26 FC Urartu season

-The 2025–26 season is FC Urartu's twenty-fifth consecutive season in the Armenian Premier League.
+The 2025–26 season was FC Urartu's twenty-fifth consecutive season in the Armenian Premier League.

 Season overview

 On 16 June, Urartu announced the return of Arman Ghazaryan and Edik Vardanyan from loan deals with Alashkert and BKMA Yerevan respectively.

 On 18 June, Head Coach Dmitri Gunko was signed by Arsenal Tula, with Robert Arzumanyan being appointed as Urartu's new Head Coach on 19 June.

 On 20 June, Urartu announced the signing of Yevhen Tsymbalyuk who'd last played for Concordia Chiajna.

 On 23 June, Urartu announced the signing of Andrija Dragojević who'd last played for West Armenia.

 On 28 June, Urartu announced the signing of Anton Bratkov who'd last played for Pyunik.

 On 9 August, Urartu announced the signing of Alexandre Llovet who'd last played for Inter Club d'Escaldes.

 On 25 August, Urartu announced the signing of free-agent Okezie Ebenezer who'd last played for Arda Kardzhali in 2024.

+On 24 January, Urartu announced the signing of Miguel Velosa from Caldas.

+On 4 June, Urartu announced that Okezie Ebenezer and Alexandre Llovet had left the club after their contracts had expired, and that Gor Matinyan and Nicholas Kaloukian had both left after agreeing to terminate their contracts.